theandrelima/pydantic-serdes/docs/the_global_data_store.md

 In summary, `ModelsGlobalStore` provides a global, sorted store for models.
 It provides methods to add models to the store, and to search for and retrieve models from the store based on their attributes.

-The store is implemented as a defaultdict of `SerialBusSortedSet` objects, ensuring that each set of models of the same class is kept in sorted order.
+**Users are encouraged to examine [custom_collections.py](/serial_bus/custom_collections.py) code, where `HashableDict` and `SerialBusSortedSet` are, as well as [datastore.py](/serial_bus/datastore.py), where the `ModelsGlobalStore` is implemented.
+Those are fairly well documented modules and more information can be found looking docstrings available.**